bssrdf/federal-tax-prep/README.md

   - A combination of W2 and 1099-MISC income.
   - A sole proprietorship (Schedule C-EZ and SE).
   - Money in bank accounts (1099-INT) and investment accounts (1099-DIV).
+  - Children or other dependents.
   - Estimated tax payments.
   - Contributions to a SEP IRA, rollovers from a SEP IRA, and/or a backdoor Roth conversion.
-  - Deductions (medical expenses and donations).
+  - Itemized deductions (medical expenses and donations).

 With that in mind, the following forms have some amount of support:
   - Form 1040 (Schedules 1, 4, 5, A, B, CEZ, and SE)
   - SEP IRA Contribution Worksheet
+  - Child and Other Dependents Credit Worksheet
   - Form 8606

 The filer is _not_:
   - A homeowner.
-  - Claiming tax credits on any dependents.

 ### Repository Layout